lukaszlenart/memo-cards/README.md

 ## Project Description

 - Address the pain of building and maintaining large flashcard sets manually for students, professionals, and self-learners.
-- Provide a workflow that turns up to 10,000 characters of Polish source text into high-quality flashcards via AI, with optional manual edits.
+- Provide a workflow that turns up to 10,000 characters of source text into high-quality flashcards via AI, with optional manual edits.
 - Support end-to-end flashcard lifecycle: generation, review, acceptance, CRUD management, and repetition powered by an external spaced-repetition engine.
 - Collect actionable metrics for product owners, such as acceptance rates and counts of AI-generated versus manually created cards.